 QUESTIONS?
 Contact Jake Holzman, Program Coordinator, Office of Career Development: email@example.com

-- Primary Medium(s): video
+- Primary Medium(s): text reporting (digital)

 ELIGIBILITY: M.S. and M.A. students graduating from Columbia Journalism School in May and August 2022 are eligible.